How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Poble Espanyol: A Village within the City

 Poble Espanyol is a distinctive open-air architectural museum that offers an incredible introduction to Barcelona and Spain.
-Conceived for the 1929 International Exposition, it was designed to showcase the diverse architectural styles and cultural richness of various regions across Spain, including iconic buildings in Catalunya.
+Conceived for the 1929 International Exposition, it was designed to showcase the diverse architectural styles and cultural richness of various regions across Spain.
+The village features replicas of iconic buildings, streets, and squares from different Spanish communities.

 Address: Av. de Francesc Ferrer i Guàrdia, 13, 08038 Barcelona.